crmauceri/refer_sunspot/README.md

 ```git clone --recurse-submodules https://github.com/crmauceri/refer_python3.git```
 2. Download and install pycocotools
 ```conda install -c conda-forge pycocotools```
 4. Prepare Images: [Download the SUNRGBD images](http://rgbd.cs.princeton.edu) and add them into the ``data/images/SUNRGBD`` directory.
+5. [Download the SUN-Spot annotations](https://zenodo.org/records/14693339) and add them into the ``data/sunspot`` directory.
 3. Download additional annotations:
 If you want to use the refcoco, refcoco+, refcocog, or refclef datasets follow the [download instructions](https://github.com/lichengunc/refer/tree/master/data) from the original repository and add the files to the data folder.
-The sunspot dataset is included in the repository.

 ## Directory structure
 After following the setup instructions, you should have the following directory structure